hadipourh/MIBS-Integral-Cryptanalysis-Basd-on-Division-Property/README.md

-# Integral Cryptanalysis Basd on Division Property of MIBS
+# Integral Cryptanalysis of MIBS
 Applying the MILP method to search bit-based integral distinguishers and degree estimation of the round function of MIBS block cipher, using division property.

 Two Python classes are given here for the MILP-based integral cryptanalysis of MIBS block cipher.
 One class is used to search